dylkot/pyWNN/README.md

 For validation of the method, you can provide distance matrices to pyWNN using the `distance` argument.
 This is a list of 4 sparse csr_matrices containing KNN distance matrices such as `[RNA_PCA_K20, ADT_PCA_K20, RNA_PCA_K200, ADT_PCA_K200]` reflecting modality 1 with 20 nearest neighbors, modality 2 with 20 nearest neighbors, modality 1 with 200 nearest neighbors, modality 2 with 200 nearest neighbors.

-See the notebook in the Tutorials directory for an example
+See the notebook in the Tutorials directory for running this on the [initial SEURAT example data](#https://satijalab.org/seurat/articles/weighted_nearest_neighbor_analysis.html).